jon-stumpf/k3s-ansible/README.md

 The goal of *k3s-ansible* is to easily install a Kubernetes cluster on a variety of operating systems running on machines with different architectures.
-In general, users of *k3s-ansible* should only need to edit two files:
+In general, users of *k3s-ansible* should only need to create/edit one file: `inventory.yml`.
-- `inventory/sample/group_vars/all.yml`
-- `inventory/sample/hosts.ini`

 All you need to get started is a list of IP addresses for the hosts that you want to participate in the cluster and a username that has password-less *ssh* access to all